wso2/docs-is/en/docs/learn/jwt-token-generation.md

 ```
 ### JWT validation at introspection

-To enable the server to identify a JWT token at the user info endpoint and token introspection endpoints add the following config.
+To enable the server to identify a JWT token at the user info endpoint and token introspection endpoint, add the following config.

 ```toml
 [oauth]